imqueue/imqueue.com/tutorial/other-services.md

 ### TimeTable Service Requirements

 That should be a central service.
-Let's consider using relational database as data storage engine, for example, PostgreSQL or any other at your choice with Sequelize ORM library on top.
+Let's consider using relational database as a data storage engine, for example, PostgreSQL or any other at your choice with Sequelize ORM library on top.

-Here is an interface expected to be built for this service:
+Here is the interface expected to be built for this service:

 ~~~typescript
 /**